tiprankstipranks

 Macro & Political

-Total Risks: 4/63 (6%)Above Sector Average
+Total Risks: 4/58 (7%)Above Sector Average

-Economy & Political Environment1 | 1.6%
+Economy & Political Environment1 | 1.7%

 Economy & Political Environment - Risk 1

-The economies and societies of certain countries and territories in the APAC Region, continue to undergo significant change.
+The economies and societies of certain countries and territories of our target markets, continue to undergo significant change.
 Adverse changes in the political and economic policies in these countries and territories could have a material adverse effect on the overall economic growth of these countries and territories, which could adversely affect our ability to conduct business in these countries and territories.
 The governments of these countries and territories continue to adjust economic policies to promote economic growth.
 Some of these measures may benefit the overall economy but may also have a negative effect on us.
 As the medical product industry grows and evolves in these countries and territories, the governments may also implement measures to change the structure of foreign investment in this industry.
 We are unable to predict any such policy changes, any of which could materially and adversely affect our ability to finance or conduct our business in these countries and territories.
 Any failure on our part to comply with changing government regulations and policies could result in the loss of our ability to develop and launch our product candidates in these countries and territories.

-International Operations1 | 1.6%
+International Operations1 | 1.7%

 International Operations - Risk 1

-As we intend to conduct business internationally, we are susceptible to risks associated with international relationships, which could adversely impact our results of operations and financial condition
+As we intend to conduct business internationally, we are susceptible to risks associated with international relationships, which could adversely impact our results of operations and financial condition.

-- different regulatory requirements for medical product approvals in foreign countries; - different standards of care in various countries that could complicate the evaluation of our product candidates; - different medical product import and export rules; - different labor laws; - reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements;- different reimbursement systems and different competitive medical products indicated for glucose testing; - localization of products and services, including translation of foreign languages; - delivery, logistics and storage costs; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties providing customer services; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - compliance with the Foreign Corrupt Practices Act, or the "FCPA," and other anti-corruption and anti-bribery laws; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - restrictions on the repatriation of earnings; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability resulting from development work conducted by third-party foreign distributors; and - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters, management, communication, and integration problems resulting from cultural differences and geographic dispersion.
+We expect to market, promote and sell our products globally.
+The international nature of our business requires significant management attention, which could negatively affect our business if it diverts their attention from their other responsibilities.
+In addition, doing business with foreign customers subjects us to additional risks that companies do not generally face if they operate exclusively within a single jurisdiction.
+These risks and uncertainties include: - different regulatory requirements for medical product approvals in foreign countries;- different standards of care in various countries that could complicate the evaluation of our product candidates; - different medical product import and export rules; - different labor laws; - reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - different reimbursement systems and different competitive medical products; - localization of products and services, including translation of foreign languages; - delivery, logistics and storage costs; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties providing customer services; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - compliance with the Foreign Corrupt Practices Act, or the "FCPA," and other anti-corruption and anti-bribery laws; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - restrictions on the repatriation of earnings; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability resulting from development work conducted by third-party foreign distributors; and - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters, management, communication and integration problems resulting from cultural differences and geographic dispersion.
+The occurrence of any or all of these risks could adversely affect our business.
+In the event that we are unable to manage the complications associated with international operations, our results of operations, financial condition and business prospects could be materially and adversely affected.

-Capital Markets2 | 3.2%
+Capital Markets2 | 3.4%

 Capital Markets - Risk 1